dancun616/Blog-app-frontend/README.md

         npm run dev

-This will start the server which can br accessed by clicking on the generated link
+This will start the server which can by accessed by clicking on the generated link

 # APP features